 Must tasteKavalieros single-vineyard Assyrtiko

-Paris Sigalas's flagship estate in the Oia hinterland — founded 1991, member of the Santorini PDO board, and the most-considered Assyrtiko producer on the island.
-The garden tasting room is open daily (€25–45 flights); the private cellar tour (€80, by appointment) is the move if you can swing it.
+Paris Sigalas's flagship estate in the Oia hinterland: founded 1991, a member of the Santorini PDO board, and the most name-checked Assyrtiko producer on the island.
+The garden tasting room is open daily (€25–45 flights); the private cellar tour (€80, by appointment) is the upgrade if you can swing it.
 Sigalas led the Mavrotragano revival in the 1990s; the single-vineyard Kavalieros Assyrtiko is the bottle most somms call the reference.
 Pair with lunch at the estate restaurant.

 The artisan benchmarkOia hinterlandEstate restaurant